garibo684/grid-runner/README.md

 Simple Python game made with pygame.

     Player is the orange rectangle your.
-Purpose of the player is to avoid enemies(big red circles) each movement, by avoiding the enemies player score goes up by one each movement.
+Purpose of the player is to avoid enemies each movement, by avoiding the enemies player score goes up by one each movement.

-    Player can move by pressing arrow keys or wait by pressing any other key.
+    * Player can move by pressing arrow keys or wait by pressing any other key.
+    * Circle enemy type (red) moves orthogonally.
+    * Cross enemy type (purple) moves diagonally.

-When you close the game your Highscore will be reset so take a screenshot if you want to save it.
+If you close the game without seeing the game over screen your score will not be saved as the highscore.